 The circular motion screens may have the following bearing arrangement.

-6.4.1 Two-Bearing System
+6.4.1 Two Bearing System

 The vibrator unit shall consist of an eccentric shaft mounted on two bearings each bearing being supported by one of the side plates.

-6.4.2 Four-Bearing System
+6.4.2 Four Bearing System

-The vibrator unit shall consist of an eccentric shaft mounted on the outboard bearings attached to the stationary main frame in addition to the bearing arrangement as in case of two-bearing system.
+The vibrator unit shall consist of an eccentric shaft mounted on the outboard bearings attached to the stationary main frame in addition to the bearing arrangement as in case of two bearing system.
 The side plate bearings being eccentric to the outboard bearings, the eccentric shaft serves as both a crank arm and a counterbalance and produces positive action.

 6.5 Mounting of Vibrator Unit